Tracking What I Do Versus What I Say I'll Do

 So, for me that was a big question because I wanted those things to be aligned.
 So, my background is actually in neuroscience, and I worked in a lot of research labs, and so my first instinct I should go and look at the literature.
 I actually couldn’t find scales that I liked, and I was looking for biological measures.
 Couldn’t really find them.

-It happened upon a life coaching workshop that had one exercise on one of the days that blew my mind, and I kind of modified it and probably distorted it from what they actually had intended.
-And then Frankensteined that into a very simple Google form.
+I happened upon a life coaching workshop that had one exercise on one of the days that blew my mind, and I kind of modified it and probably distorted it from what they actually had intended.
+And then Frankensteined that into a very simple Google Form.
 So, that’s essentially been the tracking that I’ve used.

 So, what the scaling is, is for every category of your life, that includes your relationships, your career, your money, you know finances, all of it.
 You look at what your ideal state would be, essentially heaven in that category would look like, and then what hell would look like.
 So, you are just super, super failing in that category that would be your one.
 So, most of life falls in the middle.